zomglings/microcosm/README.md

 This repository also provides a [helm](https://helm.sh/) chart that you can use to deploy `microcosm` to a kubernetes cluster.

+This creates a `StatefulSet` resource provisioned with a 100 GB persistent disk in the standard storage class.

 If you are already set up with `helm`, getting microcosm running is a simple as:
 ```
 helm install ./helm/